Load Balancer Controller Installation¶

 Apply YAML¶

-- Download spec for load balancer controller.
+- Download the spec for the LBC.

-wget https://github.com/kubernetes-sigs/aws-load-balancer-controller/releases/download/v2.4.6/v2_4_6_full.yaml
+wget https://github.com/kubernetes-sigs/aws-load-balancer-controller/releases/download/v2.4.7/v2_4_7_full.yaml

-- Edit the saved yaml file, go to the Deployment spec, and set the controller --cluster-name arg value to your EKS cluster name
+- Edit the saved yaml file, go to the Deployment spec, and set the controller

-apiVersion: apps/v1 kind: Deployment . . . name: aws-load-balancer-controller namespace: kube-system spec: . . . template: spec: containers: - args: - --cluster-name=<INSERT_CLUSTER_NAME>
+arg value to your EKS cluster nameapiVersion: apps/v1 kind: Deployment . . . name: aws-load-balancer-controller namespace: kube-system spec: . . . template: spec: containers: - args: - --cluster-name=<INSERT_CLUSTER_NAME>

-- If you use IAM roles for service accounts, we recommend that you delete the ServiceAccount from the yaml spec.
-This will preserve the eksctl created iamserviceaccount if you delete the installation section from the yaml spec.
+- If you use IAM roles for service accounts, we recommend that you delete the

-apiVersion: v1 kind: ServiceAccount
+.apiVersion: v1 kind: ServiceAccount

 - Apply the yaml file

-kubectl apply -f v2_4_6_full.yaml
+kubectl apply -f v2_4_7_full.yaml

 - Optionally download the default ingressclass and ingressclass params

-wget https://github.com/kubernetes-sigs/aws-load-balancer-controller/releases/download/v2.4.6/v2_4_6_ingclass.yaml
+wget https://github.com/kubernetes-sigs/aws-load-balancer-controller/releases/download/v2.4.7/v2_4_7_ingclass.yaml

 - Apply the ingressclass and params

-kubectl apply -f v2_4_6_ingclass.yaml
+kubectl apply -f v2_4_7_ingclass.yaml

 Create Update Strategy¶